 Note: Forms will not be received by the Division unless data is "accepted" to complete the application which generates a business user's confirmation receipt.
 The form will be received in the Division the following business day.

-Wondering how to locate the forms you need to complete on the Ohio Business Gateway?
-Here are some tutorial videos the Gateway team put together to help you log in and add service areas (and forms) to your profile.
+Wondering how to locate the Certificate of Compliance application on the Ohio Business Gateway?
+Click here for a PowerPoint tutorial developed to help you log in and add service areas (and forms) to your profile.

 The enabling statutes for the Certificate of Compliance program is R.C.
 9.47.
 The regulations that govern the program are found in Ohio Adm.
 Code Chapter 123:2-11.